margaretmf/margaretmf.github.io/readinglist.md

 * Jorge Louis Borges
 * Shakespeare
 * Robinson Cruesoe
+* Confederates in Montana Territory:: In the Shadow of Price's Army (Civil War Series) by Ken Robison
+* Topsy-Turvy: How the Civil War Turned the World Upside Down for Southern Children (American Childhoods Series) by Anya Jabour
 * The Arabia Nights
 * The Pilgrim's Progress
 * The Hidden Life of Trees